Major Research Interests:

 (I) Super-resolution Microscopy

-We develop high-resolution optical microscopes to study biological problems.
+We develop high-resolution optical microscopes to investigate biological questions.
 The resolution of optical microscopy has been limited to ~ 200 nm because of the diffraction limit.
 Recent developments in super-resolution microscopy has enabled scientists to resolve features as small as 10 nm and visualize cellular structures in unprecedented detail.
 Our current research is focused on virus-host interactions.

 - Liu, Q. ; Chen, L. ; Aguilar, H. C. ; Chou, K. C. "A Stochastic Assembly Model for Nipah Virus Revealed by Super-Resolution Microscopy", Nature Communications, 9, 3050 (2018)